nodejs/node/doc/api/async_hooks.md

 RANDOMBYTESREQUEST, TLSWRAP, Microtask, Timeout, Immediate, TickObject
 ```

 These values can change in any Node.js release.
+Furthermore users of [`AsyncResource`][]
+likely provide other values.

 There is also the `PROMISE` resource type, which is used to track `Promise`
 instances and asynchronous work scheduled by them.